Digital service standard

 9. Use open standards and common government platforms where available.

-10. Be able to test the end-to-end service in an environment identical to that of the live version, including on all common browsers and devices, and using dummy accounts and a representative sample of users.
+10. Be able to test the end-to-end service in an environment identical to that of the live version, including on all common browsers and devices, and using dummy accounts and a sample of users.

 12. Create a service that is simple and intuitive enough that users succeed first time.